apike/allenpike.com/_posts/2024-05-31-llms-trained-on-internet.md

 But none of these techniques are a complete solution to a famous weakness of current models: the “**LLMs suck at producing outputs that don’t look like existing data**” problem.

-Here are some of the many things that LLMs are bad at doing, in part because there isn’t a lot of text on the internet that demonstrates them:
+Here are some of the many things that LLMs are bad at doing, in part because there isn’t a lot of text online that demonstrates them:

 1. Expressing doubt or uncertainty in one’s answer
 2. Having long conversations without repeating phrasings or looping